NovembreLab/feems/README.md

 # `FEEMSmix`

-_This method is still currently under review, so there may be some changes along the way.
-Please make sure to always pull the latest version._

 **F**ast **E**stimation of **E**ffective **M**igration **S**urfaces + ad**mix**ture (`FEEMSmix`)
 is built on top of `FEEMS`, and is a method for representing long-range gene flow on a background migration surface estimated by `FEEMS`.
 Currently, `FEEMSmix` can only be installed via the `git clone` mechanism listed below.
 Upon publication of the manuscript detailing the method, `FEEMSmix` will be integrated into the `FEEMS` package and can be installed via pip or conda.

 The `FEEMSmix` method and software was developed by Vivaswat Shastry and John Novembre.
-For details on the method see our [preprint](https://doi.org/10.1101/2025.02.10.637386).
+For details on the method see our [publication](https://doi.org/10.1371/journal.pgen.1011612).

 # INSTALLATION